Michael Massey Player Props: Royals vs. Marlins

 Marlins Pitching Rankings

+- The 9.5 strikeouts per nine innings put together by the Marlins pitching staff ranks fifth in MLB.

-- The Marlins have the 17th-ranked team ERA across all league pitching staffs (4.30).
+- The Marlins' 4.27 team ERA ranks 17th among all MLB pitching staffs.

-- Marlins pitchers combine to give up 64 total home runs at a clip of 1.1 per game (to rank 13th in the league).
+- Marlins pitchers combine to surrender 65 total home runs at a clip of one per game (to rank 12th in baseball).

-- The left-hander's most recent time out came on Wednesday against the San Diego Padres, when he tossed 5 1/3 innings, surrendering one earned run while giving up two hits.
+- In his last time out on Friday against the Oakland Athletics, the righty went six scoreless innings while surrendering four hits.

-- The 25-year-old has a 4.22 ERA and 9.1 strikeouts per nine innings in 11 games this season, while allowing a batting average of .274 to opposing hitters.
+- In 12 games this season, the 25-year-old has a 4.50 ERA and 11.8 strikeouts per nine innings, while allowing a batting average of .219 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.